Sonic8989/TheScriptOfChance/README.md

 - TSOC2_Log: This is the PowerShell transcript.
 It logs everything about the PS session and what runs.
 It's a bit longer.
 - TSOC2_CMDLog: This logs the commands that were executed, and only the commands!
 - TSOC2: Some of the scripts in TSOC itself have their own logs, they get dumped in here.

-- NOTE: TSOC 1 will have similar logs, however some may be different.
-I am sure you can figure them out.
+### NOTE: TSOC 1 will have similar logs, however some may be different compared to TSOC 2.
 Also, TSOC 1 is no longer being updated, and will continue to stay the same.
 TSOC 2 however will get updates, check back here for them!

 Also,
 # PLEASE DO NOT RUN THE DESTRUCTIVE VERSIONS ON YOUR MAIN, IT CAN BE DESTUCTIVE!